-As well as front crawl, you can learn or improve breaststroke, backstroke and butterfly with Total Immersion swimming.
-We teach a more effortless form of these strokes, known as Easy Fly, East Breast and Easy Back.
+As well as front crawl, you can learn or improve breaststroke, backstroke and butterfly with Weightless Swimming.
+As with front crawl, we teach a more efficient form of all the strokes.

 Learn a relaxed, balanced, supported body position to help you slip through the water more easily.
 Minimise drag and turbulence with good streamlining by lengthening your body.
 Similar to freestyle, backstroke is a 'long-axis' stroke where your body weight is shifted from side-to-side whilst moving your arms and legs alternately.
 Working on this stroke will help your freestyle and you can learn a fun drill, combining both strokes.

 Learn to minimise drag and streamline underwater to save energy.
 As with breaststroke, learn to minimise up-and-down movement and to hug the surface when stroking.
 Learn a more compact and light kick to further save energy.
 Learn to work with natural forces rather than over-working muscles and to keep your head aligned at all times for seamless breathing (as in breaststroke).